stoneyrh/gSOAP/gsoap/doc/guide/index.md

 `-Q name`   | use name as the C++ namespace for declarations, including custom serializers `-q name`   | use name as the C++ namespace for declarations, excluding custom serializers `-r`        | generate soapReadme.md report
-`-s`        | generate deserialization code with strict XML validation checks `-t`        | generate code for fully `xsi:type` typed SOAP/XML messaging `-u`        | uncomment WSDL/schema output by suppressing XML comments `-V`        | display the current version and exit
+`-s`        | generate stub and skeleton functions with strict XML validation checks `-t`        | generate code for fully `xsi:type` typed SOAP/XML messaging `-u`        | uncomment WSDL/schema output by suppressing XML comments `-V`        | display the current version and exit